Real projective groups are formal: Kadeishvili's vanishing for connected sums of dual and Boolean graded algebras - the finite case

 \end{proof}

-This finishes the proof for $k\ge 2$ and $s\ge 2-k$.
-Since there are no nontrivial cochains and hence no nontrivial cocycles for $k+s<0$, it remains to check the values $k\ge 1$ and $s=-k$.
-For $s=-k$ the cochain complex begins with
+This finishes the proof for $k\ge 2$ and $\mm \ge 2-k$.
+Since both summands and hence the direct sum $V_j \oplus B_j$ are trivial for negative $j$, there are no nontrivial cochains and hence no nontrivial cocycles for $k+\mm<0$.
+Hence it remains to check the values $k\ge 1$ and $\mm = -k$.
+For $\mm = -k$, the first nontrivial differentials in the cochain complex we use to compute Hochschild cohomology are

 Let $f \colon K^k_k(V_* \uoplus A_*) \to \F_2$ be a cocycle.
 Let ${\mathbf t} = t_{i_1}\otimes \ldots \otimes t_{i_k}$ be an admissible sequence.
 Assuming that the set $I \cup J$ consists of at least three elements, there is a $t_{i_{k+1}}$ different from both $t_{i_1}$ and $t_{i_k}$.
 Then